intrigit/foo_mpv/README.md

 # foo_mpv
-mpv video player UI element for foobar2000.
+My fork of mpv video player UI element for foobar2000.
+Compiled with the newest foobar2000 2.0 sdk.

 ### Features
 - For playback of local video files.